-- 1. The White Rose Strategic Commissioning Group currently consists of 15 Local Authorities, 13 of which actively commissions fostering and supported lodgings care from Independent Fostering Agencies (IFAs) and Supported Lodgings providers.
-In order to be assured that those IFAs and Supported Lodgings providers are suitable to provide care for our children looked after and care leavers and offer value for money, Leeds City Council will invite IFAs and Supported Lodgings providers to tender for a framework agreement. - 2.
-It is expected that the framework will commence on 01/04/2018 with a planned end date of 30/03/2021 and the option to extend for a further period of 12-months from 01/04/2021 to 31/03/2022. - 3.
-This report seeks approval to invoke contracts procedure rule 10.1 to enable the commissioning of a framework agreement with providers delivering fostering and supported lodgings care services for children and young people and care leavers.
+- 1. This report seeks approval to award a framework agreement to the providers listed at appendix 1 to this report for the provision of independent fostering agencies and supported lodgings provision for children and young people in care and care leavers. - 2.
+The White Rose Strategic Commissioning Group currently consists of 15 Local Authorities, 14 of which actively commissions fostering and supported lodgings care from Independent Fostering Agencies (IFAs) and Supported Lodgings providers.
+In order to be assured that those IFAs and Supported Lodgings providers are suitable to provide care for our children looked after and care leavers and offer value for money, Leeds City Council invited IFAs and Supported Lodgings providers to tender for a framework agreement. - 3.
+The award is for a framework agreement from 01/04/2018 to 30/03/2021, with the option to extend for a further period of 12-months from 01/04/2021 to 31/03/2022.